Justice system participants can include:

 Depending on your specific circumstances, our review may focus on some of the following issues:

 - Can the Crown prove that you committed the crime?

 - What was your intention in doing what you did?

 - Did you know the victim was a justice system participant?

 - Was any evidence against you obtained in a way that violated your constitutional rights?

-How can I help defend intimidation of a justice system participant charges in Toronto?
+How can I help defend intimidation of a justice system participant charges in Saskatchewan?

-If you have been charged with intimidation of a justice system participant or journalist in Toronto, the following can help your lawyer build a strong defence:
+If you have been charged with intimidation of a justice system participant in Saskatchewan, the following can help your lawyer build a strong defence:

 - Collecting and maintaining all documents and records about the event;